-A vehicle-specific Certification/ Tire label is label is attached to the center pillar (B-pillar).
+A vehicle specific Certification/ Tire label is attached to the center pillar (B-pillar).
 The label may show the size of the vehicle's original tires and the inflation pressures needed to obtain the gross weight capacity of the vehicle.
 This is called Gross Vehicle Weight Rating (GVWR).
-The GVWR includes the weight of the vehicle, all occupants, fuel, and cargo.
+The GVWR cause loss of control and a crash.
+Overloading can also reduce stopping distance, damage the tires, and shorten the life of the vehicle.

 The Certification/Tire label also may show the maximum weights for the front and rear axles, called Gross Axle Weight Rating (GAWR).
-To determine the actual loads on the front and rear axles, weigh the vehicle at a weigh station.
+To find out the actual loads on the front and rear axles, weigh the vehicle at a weigh station.
 Your dealer can help with this.
 Be sure to spread the load equally on both sides of the centerline.